Pieloth/ASUS-G713PV-fix/README.md

 But can be another one if other Legacy Power Schemes have been forced

+> [!TIP]
+> To retreive GUID, script uses the semicolon ":" character.
+Should be Ok for any Windows language version, but to be confirmed

 ## Software configuration used
 Software configuration used for set up and tests: